dynamsoft-docs/mrz-scanner-docs-mobile/programming/android/user-guide/index.md

 ## Supported Machine-Readable Travel Document Types

-The Machine Readable Travel Document (MRTD) standard specified by the International Civil Aviation Organization (ICAO) defines how to encode information for optical character recognition on official travel documents.
+The Machine Readable Travel Documents (MRTD) standard specified by the International Civil Aviation Organization (ICAO) defines how to encode information for optical character recognition on official travel documents.

 Currently, the SDK supports three types of MRTD:

 > Note: If you need support for other types of MRTDs, our SDK can be easily customized.
-Please contact the [Dynamsoft Support Team](https://www.dynamsoft.com/contact/) if you have such a request.
+Please contact the [Dynamsoft Support Team](https://www.dynamsoft.com/contact/).

 ### ID (TD1 Size)

-The MRZ (Machine Readable Zone) in TD1 format consists of 3 lines with 30 characters in each line.
+The MRZ (Machine Readable Zone) in TD1 format consists of 3 lines, each containing 30 characters.

 <div>
    <img src="../../assets/td1-id.png" alt="Example of MRZ in TD1 format" width="60%" />